Cardinal Henry Benedict Stuart

 Henry Benedict Stuart died at the Episcopal Palace at Frascati on July 13, 1807, at the age of 82.
 With Henry’s death, the male line of the Royal House of Stuart was extinct.
 The Jacobite line of succession passed to King Carlo Emanuele IV of Sardinia through the line of Henrietta of England, Duchess of Orléans, the youngest child of King Charles I of England.
 The Jacobite line of succession has proceeded over the years to the House of Savoy, the House of Austria-Este, and the House of Wittelsbach.
 It appears in the future, that it will proceed to the House of Liechtenstein.

-Henry was buried in the crypt at St. Peter’s Basilica at the Vatican where his father had been buried and where his brother Charles Edward was also buried.
+Henry was buried in the crypt at St. Peter’s Basilica at the Vatican where his father and his brother were also buried.
 Besides the tombs in the crypt, in the left aisle of St. Peter’s Basilica is a monument to the Royal Stuarts, commemorating the last three members of the Royal House of Stuart: James Francis Edward Stuart, his elder son Charles Edward Stuart, and his younger son, Henry Benedict Stuart.

 Tomb of James Francis Stuart and his two sons Charles Edward Stuart and Henry Benedict Stuart; Credit – Wikipedia